-- Color Accents – a lot of time, Mexican homes have earth tones throughout history.
-But mission homes often have colorful window frames, doors, and designs.
-This is a spiritual way to honor what is to be honored.
+- Color Accents – Mexican homes have earth tones.
+Mission homes have colorful window frames, doors, and designs.

-Spanish villa homes are different than other Mexican homes because they were built to incorporate community life.
-Many people usually live in Spanish villas so they are larger than most and in modern times, the personal yards are smaller.
+Spanish villa homes are different from traditional Mexican homes because they were built to incorporate community life.
+Many people live in Spanish villas so they are larger than most and in modern times, and the yards are smaller.

-A lot of Spanish villas do have courtyards but the focus is primarily on the house and immediate landscaping.
+Spanish villas have courtyards but the focus is on the house and landscaping.
 Both of which are gorgeous, extravagant, and awe-inspiring.
-You can’t go wrong with a Spanish villa.

 - Brown Roofs – most other Mexican homes had red roofs, but Spanish villa homes have brown roofs.
 Sometimes, this is because the red has faded, but most of the time it is because they were built that way.

-- Small Yards – because the Spanish villa will have a shared yard, much like a condominium would, so the personal yards aren’t large.
-Today, things are different, and yards can be just about any size.
+- Small Yards – the Spanish villa will have a shared yard, much like a condominium would, so the personal yards aren’t large.

-- Multiple Stories – Spanish villa homes are usually two stories at least.
-Since most other types of Mexican homes are one story, this really sets them apart from the rest.
-A good reason to choose to buy one.
+- Multiple Stories – Spanish villas have two stories.
+Since other types of Mexican homes are one story this makes the villas more upscale.

 How Do I Make My House Look Mexican?